 Cornerstone Fund loans are available from $10,000 to over $1,000,000, with the amount determined by your church’s capital campaign results and overall financial resources.
-Generally, loans are approved that do not exceed 30% of a congregation’s annual giving, although a successful capital campaign can expand the options for borrowing.
+Generally, loans are approved when annualized payments do not exceed 28% of the congregation’s annual giving, although a successful capital campaign can expand the options for borrowing.
 Within the Cornerstone Fund’s maximum loan limits, churches can generally borrow up to 50% of the fair market value of the property that will be held as security for the loan.
 To get a good idea of what your church may be able to borrow, visit the Calculators page.

 What kind of loans do you offer?

-Priced at a market rate, this loan offers payment terms ranging from five to 20 years, depending on your church’s needs.
-At the end of five years, the principal balance becomes due in a balloon payment.
+Priced at a market rate, this loan offers payment terms ranging from five to 30 years, depending on your church’s needs.
+At the end of five years on a balloon loan, the principal balance becomes due.
 Rather than pay the loan in full, a church may apply for either an additional five-year term at the prevailing interest rate and terms, or for an adjustable rate mortgage with full loan repayment over a longer term.
-The Fixed Rate Balloon Loan is eligible for the Interest Rate Rebate program.
+The Fixed Rate loans are eligible for the Interest Rate Rebate program.

 Adjustable Rate Mortgages

-The Cornerstone Fund offers three fully amortized adjustable rate mortgages – no balloon payments – with terms available from five to 20 years, depending on your church’s needs.
+The Cornerstone Fund offers three fully amortized adjustable rate mortgages—no balloon payments—with terms available from five to 30 years, depending on your church’s needs.
 All adjustable rate mortgages carry a life of loan cap of 6%; in other words, the interest rate is guaranteed not to rise more than 6% (600 basis points) over the rate set at the loan’s inception.
 Adjustable rate mortgages are not eligible for the Interest Rate Rebate program.